Setup Guide

 Continuing threads: plot threads, relationship dynamics, unresolved tensions, or promises to the reader that carry across books.

-Returning characters are managed in the Bible tab's Characters section.
-Click "+ Add returning character" to add characters from previous books with their descriptions.
-These appear in the cast grid with a "Series" badge and are visible to the AI when drafting.
+Returning characters are managed in the Codex.
+Add characters from previous books with their descriptions, and they're visible to the AI when drafting.

 Each book is its own project.
 Create a new project for each book.
 The series context carries forward what the AI needs to know.
 Your writing examples and voice profile can be the same across books for consistency.
 The Editor is the fastest way to get set up: just tell it about the previous book and it handles the rest.